futoin/specs/draft/ftn12_async_api.md

     * if supported by language/platform, alias for success()
 8. *void setCancel( cancel_callback oncancel )*
     * set callback, to be used to cancel execution
+9. get/set/exists/unset wildcard accessor functions, which map to state() variables
+    * only if supported by language/platform

 # 3. Example